 The tensor-reduced one-loop integrand serves as input to compute classical observables such as the impulse and the closely related scattering angle and eikonal phase, all of which we explore.
-For the classical impulse we use the KMOC formalism, which expresses it in terms of Fourier-transformed momentum-weighted amplitudes and cuts in impact-parameter space.
+For the classical impulse, we use the KMOC formalism, which expresses it in terms of Fourier-transformed momentum-weighted amplitudes and cuts in impact-parameter space.
 The amplitude and cut contributions can be massaged such that the cancellation of hyper-classical iteration terms vanish and the remaining finite terms are split into three contributions based on their origin: scalar box, vector box and scalar triangle, all of which give classical contributions.

-While it is often implied that the scalar triangle captures the full 2PM results, the scalar box and vector box gives tangible, albeit simple, contributions to the classical impulse.
+While it is often implied that the scalar triangle captures the full 2PM results, the scalar box and vector box give tangible, albeit simple, contributions to the classical impulse.
 Even the same-helicity Compton amplitudes, once fed into the cuts, give a non-zero contribution to the impulse.
 While the box contributions are kinematically constrained to be related to the 1PM impulse, working them out in full generality at 2PM is instructive.
-We give closed-form all-orders-in-spin expressions for the parallel 2PM impulse (from scalar box) and also for the transverse spin-induced contributions coming from the vector box.
-For the impulse contributions coming from the triangle integrals, we give spin-expanded expressions up to $\cO(S^{11})$.
+We give closed-form all-order-in-spin expressions for the parallel 2PM impulse (from the scalar box) and also for the transverse spin-induced contributions coming from the vector box.
+For impulse contributions coming from triangle integrals, we give spin-expanded expressions up to $\cO(S^{11})$.

 For the eikonal and scattering angle, we give certain Fourier-transformed triangle integrals to all orders in spin, specifically those contributions that originate from the simple entire functions of the Compton amplitude that are associated with the pole term and subleading-pole term.
-We defer the remaining all-orders-results of the genuine contact terms to future work.
+We defer the remaining all-order results of the genuine contact terms to future work.
 For the aligned-spin scattering angle we explicitly print out the results up to $\cO(S^{11})$, and the remaining results are given in the ancillary file.
 Specifically, we provide results up to $\cO(S^{11})$ for the triangle, scalar box, and tensor box, as well as the eikonal, scattering angle and impulse at 1PM and 2PM.